equalitie/ipfs-cache/README.md

 system and builds IPFS itself.

-The build process is able to compile the IPFS Cache to different platforms with the help of [xgo](https://github.com/karalabe/xgo) and a properly configured cross-compilation environment.
+The build process is able to compile the IPFS Cache to different platforms with the help of a properly configured cross-compilation environment.

 In summary, the minimum build dependencies are:

 * `cmake` 3.5+
 * `g++` capable of C++14
 * The [Boost library](http://www.boost.org/)
-* A [Docker](https://www.docker.com/) setup with the `karalabe/xgo-latest` container

 To the date, the build process has only been tested on 64-bit GNU/Linux platforms.